BaconBoyGit/nostos/README.md

 `npm i --global yarn`

-In the project directory, run:

-`cd client && yarn`

-Move back up to the top level of the directory, and run:

-`cd server && yarn`
+Run `yarn` in the top-level directory, as well as in the "client" and "server" directories.

 This should install all dependencies for the project using our yarn.lock files.
 Yarn will further be used to run the front end and back end concurrently.